 - Unintentionally so, though, as stated by Clarke himself.
 The fact that the series ended up comprising four books seems to support that.

-- Starfish Aliens: Octospiders, Avians, Myrmicats and the Sesil Net.
+- Starfish Aliens: From the sequels, Octospiders, Avians, Myrmicats and the Sessile Net.
 The last three live in a symbiotic relationship.

 - Sufficiently Advanced Aliens

 - Rama is a huge starship that has traveled presumably for millions of years without showing any signs of wear or damage except for a large smear on one side where something evidently collided with it.
 It uses a Reactionless Drive to perform a gravity slingshot within the outer atmosphere of the Sun to gain speed and head off in the direction of the Greater Magellanic Cloud.
 All of this, according to human science, is utterly impossible.

 - The Fifth Church of Christ, Cosmonaut, holds that Jesus was one of these.

 - Time Abyss: Rama and its contents.

 - Tripod Terror: The "spider" biots who start swarming around the interior of Rama.
 Though they prove to be harmless to humans, unless you cut into the power-battery while attempting to dissect one of their corpses.

 - You Have Outlived Your Usefulness: The Octospiders do this to themselves in the sequels.